 More than 1,600 climbing routes have been established high above the New River in the New River Gorge National Park and Preserve, making the park one of the largest climbing areas in the eastern U.S., Campbell said.

 The extensive cliff that rims much of the western portion of the gorge is composed of Nuttall Sandstone, which is renowned among rock climbers.
 Since the establishment of the national river in 1978, the area’s popularity has blossomed to become one of America’s premier climbing destinations.

 Attendees who require additional information or special assistance to attend and participate in this meeting should contact Chief Ranger, Duane Michael at 304-465-6518 or via email at email@example.com prior to March 15, 2018.

-Information about climbing at New River Gorge National River can be found at the park service website.
+Information about climbing at New River Gorge National Park and Preserve can be found at the park service website.

 The Canyon Rim Visitor Center is open seven days a week, 9:00 a.m. to 5:00 p.m.

 West Virginia is among the most popular and highly rated rock climbing destinations in the eastern U.S. Climbing areas feature stupendous scenery and challenging sports and traditional climbs.
 Warm winter days are common, so climbing may be enjoyed year-round.

 Rock Climbing Areas

 - New River Gorge Climbing

 - Summersville Lake Climbing